makethunder/cinderblock/README.md

       cinderblock trigger paperg/integration/master

-A CircleCI API token which has privileges to trigger a build on the projects involved must be set in `$CINDERBLOCK_CIRCLE_API_TOKEN`.
-This token gets passed as an environment variable between the projects.
-This can be used for the receiving project to use CircleCI API to grab artifacts from the triggering projects.
+A CircleCI API token which has privileges to trigger a build on the integration project must be set in `$CINDERBLOCK_CIRCLE_API_TOKEN`.

 A build of the master branch of the paperg/integration project will be started.
 In that build, cinderblock will set `$CINDERBLOCK_SOURCE_COMMIT` and